Studying at the Department of Civil and Environmental Engineering

 • All information on the modules can be found in the module handbook.
 It serves as a guide and planning aid for students throughout their studies.

-• A module comprises the courses (lectures, tutorials, seminars) as well as the associated specialised examinations and (if available) coursework.
+• A module comprises the courses (lectures, tutorials, seminars) as well as the associated technical exams and (if available) academic achievements.

 • The module handbooks for the degree programmes offered at the Department of Civil and Environmental Engineering can be found on the department's download pages.